One of the funniest truths about travel is that some of the strangest places in the world are right down the road from some of the most quotidian.

 Controversy of the Dhammakaya Movement

 The controversy surrounding the Dhammakaya Movement and Wat Phra Dhammakaya itself has been as big as the temple.
 In general, critics accuse the foundation of contributing to and benefitting from the commercialization of Buddhism.
-Additionally, the massive cost of the temple, estimated to be around US $1 billion, came entirely from public contributions.
+Additionally, the massive cost of the world's largest temple, estimated to be around US $1 billion, came entirely from public contributions.

 Esoterically, many Thais and foreign Buddhists believe the Dhammakaya Movement is a cult, using exaggerated reports of miracles and healing to manipulate people into joining—and giving money.
 More tangible allegations have ranged from corruption, to embezzlement, to fraud, but although the Thai government brought some of these charges against the foundation, it was ultimately the ruling of the Supreme Sangha Council that exonerated them once and for all, back in 2006.

-Nine years later, however, it was discovered that a well-known Thai banker named Supachai Srisuppa-aksorn authorized 674 million Thai baht (around US $20 million) worth of fraudulent checks that originated in the temple as "donations," although they were written explictly to prevent the organization Srisuppa-aksorn represented from becoming insolvent.
+Nine years later, however, it was discovered that a well-known Thai banker named Supachai Srisuppa-aksorn authorized 674 million Thai baht (around US $20 million) worth of fraudulent checks that originated in the temple as "donations," although they were written explicitly to prevent the organization Srisuppa-aksorn represented from becoming insolvent.

 More entertainingly, the Dhammakaya Movement claimed to know the whereabouts of Steve Jobs' reincarnated soul shortly after his death in 2012.
 To be fair, however, this viewpoint was never articulated by movement leadership but rather by individual members of the movement, and achieved a level of viral internet fame that was disproportionate to its influence over the larger movement or its doctrine.